elastx/elx-docs/content/en/docs/openstack-iaas/guides/swift_getting_started.md

 ## Swift CLI

-Prerequisites: python-swiftclient, application credential.

-To be able to use the swift cli client, you first need to source your application credential or if you don’t use MFA you can use the .rc-file which points to your openstack project.
+To use swift cli you'll need either an application credential or openstack .rc-file:

+### Prerequisites
+* python-swiftclient installed
+* Application credential.
+See [here](application_credentials.md) on how to get started with application crendentials.
+This is required if your account is using MFA.
+* OpenStack .rc-file.
+Cannot be used if your account is using MFA.
+To download the .rc-file log into [your project](https://ops.elastx.cloud/project/), click on your user at the top right and select OpenStack RC File.

+### Getting started

+Start by sourcing your application credential or openstack .rc-file.
 >**Beware:** The following commands executes directly without any questions.

-List all available commands: ```swift```.

 ### Check your authentication variables